Genesis of a Beer Dinner

 One chef's crash course in pairing beer and food

 In early fall of 2011, Laura Lodge approached Todd Bemis, Vail Cascade Resort & Spa’s executive chef about an upcoming beer-and-food event.
-It would be Lodge’s 12th year coordinating the popular Big Beers, Belgians and Barleywines Festival in Vail, CO, one crucial element of which are the two dinners held on consecutive nights.
+It would be Lodge’s 12th year coordinating the popular Big Beers, Belgians and Barleywines Festival in Vail, Colorado, one crucial element of which are the two dinners held on consecutive nights.
 Each dinner features two breweries, and each course is paired with two different beers—an intriguing challenge even for seasoned beer chefs.

 “She wanted to bring another chef in,” recalls Bemis, “or wanted me to get ahold of another chef to come in and do one of the two brewers dinners, and then for me to do the other one, because they wanted them to be as different as possible.
 And I looked at her and told her, ‘That’s kind of like letting someone drive your Ferrari.’ ”